iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `var instance = cy.viewUtilities(options)` <br />
 @param options — If not provided, default options will be used.
 See the below section for default options.
 `highlightStyles` is array of objects.
-The objects should follow the format `{node: ..., edge: ...}`. `selectStyles` will be used if you want tp override the highlighted styles when the objects are selected. e.g
+The objects should follow the format `{node: ..., edge: ...}`. `selectStyles` will be used if you want to override the highlighted styles when the objects are selected. e.g
 ```
 var options = {